-Miami is one of the most art-friendly cities, showcasing everything from art to science.
-These museums showcase the city’s varied cultural heritage, from modern works to historical relics.
-These best museums in Miami Florida are a must-visit for everyone in discovering Miami’s world-class collections and exhibits.
-So, get your bags packed and make your trip to Miami more memorable.
+Miami is one of the most art friendly cities showcasing everything from art to science.
+Museums in Miami Florida shows the city’s varied cultural heritage including modern works and historical relics.
+These best museums in Miami Florida are a must visit for everyone in discovering Miami’s world class collections and exhibits.
+So get your bags packed and make your trip to Miami more memorable.

 More than two thousand paintings, sculptures, photographs, and even multimedia pieces are on display permanently at the museum.
-The museum grounds have a waterfront promenade, a terrace with views of the bay, and a sculpture garden.
+Museum grounds have a waterfront promenade, a terrace with views of the bay and a sculpture garden.

 History Miami Museum

-The History Miami Museum is a must-see for anybody with even a passing interest in the city’s and region’s storied past.
-The museum’s extensive collection, engaging displays, and instructive events provide a fascinating look into the history and culture of the area.
+The History Miami Museum is a must see for anybody with even a passing interest in the city’s and region’s storied past.
+Museum’s extensive collection, engaging displays, and instructive events provide a fascinating look into the history and culture of the area.

 The Miami Children’s Museum is an excellent option for children and young to spend some time with.
-Located on Watson Island in Biscayne Bay near the MacArthur Causeway between Downtown Miami and Miami Beach, the museum features a wide variety of entertaining exhibits and programs that promote art, culture, community, and creativity.
+Located on Watson Island in Biscayne Bay near the MacArthur Causeway between Downtown Miami and Miami Beach.

 Since the project began, hundreds of artists from around the world have painted more than eighty thousand square feet of walls.